Arnold Fruchtenbaum: Biography

 Later that year, Fruchtenbaum returned to the U.S. and entered Dallas Theological Seminary to continue his studies in Hebrew and the Old Testament.
 He also began working as a minister with Chosen People Ministries in Dallas, Texas until 1971.
 On June 29, 1968, Fruchtenbaum married Mary Ann Morrow, a graduate of Gordon College in Massachusetts.
 Three years later (1971), he graduated with a Master of Theology degree from Dallas Theological Seminary.
 He and his wife then moved to Jerusalem, Israel and settled in Jerusalem to work with a local church and train young Israeli Jewish believers for Christian service.
 Because of their work, however, religious authorities in Jerusalem pressured the Fruchtenbaums to leave after working at the Messianic Assembly for three years in 1973.

 During the two years following, Fruchtenbaum served as a minister and as editor of "The Chosen People," a monthly publication with Chosen People Ministries in New Jersey and the same publication that the Lutheran minister shared with him in West Germany.
 Then in 1976 he joined the staff of The Christian Jew Foundation in San Antonio, Texas as associate director for one year.

 Fruchtenbaum originally was of the view that Jewish converts should attempt to integrate with local Gentile congregations, but later came to regard separate Jewish congregations as valid.
 In Messianic Jewish congregations, Dr. Fruchtenbaum has written, the leader should not have the title 'Rabbi'.

 At this time he struggled with the issue of discipleship and perceived a need for biblical and theological training for Jewish Messianic believers.
 This was discussed with other leaders and this turned into the ideas for Ariel Ministries.
 In late 1977, Ariel Ministries, based in San Antonio, Texas, was established with the mission to "evangelize and disciple our Jewish brethren."
 Fruchtenbaum is the founding director of Ariel Ministries and continues in this role and as a speaker at conferences.

 He travels internationally throughout Europe, Israel and the United States.
 This has given him a broad knowledge of the messianic movement.
 He completed his doctoral dissertation, Israelology: The Missing Link in Systematic Theology at New York University in 1989.
 Fruchtenbaum has published a number of books and recorded many biblical studies.

 Ariel Ministries

-Fruchtenbaum is the founder and director of Ariel Ministries.
+Fruchtenbaum is the founder of Ariel Ministries.
 Ariel Ministries was created on December 1, 1977, in San Antonio, Texas to evangelize and disciple Jewish Christians while emphasizing the importance of Bible doctrine and theology.
 Their name, "Ariel," means "Lion of God" in reference to Messiah Yeshua as the Lion of Judah.
 Ariel Ministries has branches in Australia, Canada, Germany, Hungary, India, Israel, New Zealand, and the United States and partners with Gafen International and Messiah Comes.

+In September 2024, Tim Sigler was appointed as Fruchtenbaum's successor and currently serves as Ariel Ministries' chief executive officer.